ROCm/Tensile/CobaltLib/README.md

 5. Re-run CMake to specifiy CobaltLib should now be compiled in "solution" mode.
 6. Compile CobaltLib.
 During compilation, CMake will run CobaltGen on solutions.xml to produce additional library source files which will be compiled into CobaltLib.
 Ensure the application links to it.
 7. The application can now be run.
 All the calls to the CobaltLib API will call into customized/optimized GPU code.

+## How To Add Cobalt To Your Library
+TODO - put instructions here.